Dubai International Advisory Consultants

 • Popular free zones: IFZA (international business, holding companies), Meydan (startups, cost-effective), Ajman (lowest entry cost), DMCC (commodity trading, premium ecosystem)

-• Setup link: See our dedicated Dubai free zone company formation page for a full free zone comparison
+• See our dedicated Dubai free zone company formation page for a full free zone comparison

 Mainland General Trading License (DET)